polferrando98/Commando-by-Aperture-Wolves/README.md

 ## History

-- Added the different maps, welcome screen and top score screen.
+- Added the different maps, welcome screen and top score screen with a fade to black effect.
-- Added music for the different levels (WIP).
+- Added music for the different levels.
 - Quit the game by hitting Escape.

 ## Credits